What does it cost?

 What testing is required?

-The State of Alaska Department of Education typically requires all schools to test all students in grades 3 through 10 using the state’s identified standardized tests.
-These standardized tests cover the content areas of English/Language Arts (reading and writing), Math, and Science.
-These assessments are typically administered in April of each year.
+The State of Alaska Department of Education requires all schools to test all students in grades 3 through 10 using the Performance Evaluation for Alaska’s Schools (PEAKS).
+These standardized tests cover the content areas of English/Language Arts (reading and writing), Math (grades 3-9), and Science (grades 4, 8, and 10), and they are typically administered in the spring of each year.
+We also recognize a parent’s right to not have their child participate in state testing.
+Students who do not participate in testing will not be barred from re-enrolling, their student allotment and financial accounts will not be affected, and their grades or academic standing will not be affected.

 College and Career Readiness Assessments